keithws/contentful-sync-cli/README.md

 ```
 The current working directory will be populated with the assets and entries from the specified space grouped by content type.
 Each asset and entry will occupy one file.
 Each entry will be saved in JSON.

-The environment variable containing the Contentful Acces Token can and should be added to your shell profile.
+The environment variable containing the Contentful Acces Token may be added to your shell profile.

 Run `contentful-sync --help` for more details.